PET HEALTH

 Cataract surgery cost

 Cataracts can form in one or both of your cat’s eyes.
-Cataract removal for just one eye may cost up to $3,000 — even more if both eyes are affected.2 Surgery can involve removing the lens and replacing it with a prosthetic one.
+Cataract removal for just one eye may cost $2,000 – $2,500, or $3,000 – $3,500 for both eyes.1 Surgery can involve removing the lens and replacing it with a prosthetic one.
 During the following months, you may need to apply a topical medication to help your kitty recover.1

 Entropion or Ectropion Eyelid

 Sometimes, your cat’s eyelids can become inverted.
 Entropion eyelids have rolled inward, while ectropion eyelids have rolled outward.4 Either condition can cause painful irritation and expose your cat’s eyes to infection.
-Certain breeds — such as Persian and Burmese cats — are more vulnerable to entropion eyelids because they were bred to be brachycephalic, which shortened their snouts to give them a smush-faced appearance.1,5 As a result, their eye sockets my also be abnormally shallow.
+Certain breeds — such as Persian and Burmese cats — are more vulnerable to entropion eyelids because they’re brachycephalic breeds.
+This means they have short snouts and shallow eye sockets, which give them a smush-faced appearance.1,5

 Entropion/ectropion eyelid surgery cost